beet-software/dorm/dorm/README.md

 );
 ```

+Since we didn't declare a primary key while creating a dependency, what can we use as
-What to use as primary key here?
+primary key here?
 You can either use

 - an unique ID (a simple primary key)
 - another ID together with an unique ID (a composite primary key)